anshumaneducation/Releases/SEM-35t/README.md

 - `make`
 - `sudo make install`

-# how to write hex into pinaka from hex sem_hub.hex and sem_dc.hex using pinaka.cfg?:
+# how to write hex into 35t from hex files sem_hub.hex and sem_dc.hex using pinaka.cfg?:

 - download files pinaka.cfg, sem_hub.hex, sem_dc.hex in one folder
 - go to the same folder in terminal and write below command